 Toss the blueberries in 1 tablespoon of gluten-free flour.
 Set aside.

-In a large bowl, whisk the remaining gluten-free flour blend, granulated sugar, baking powder, baking soda, and salt together.
+In a large bowl, whisk gluten-free flour blend, granulated sugar, baking powder, baking soda, and salt together.
 Set aside.

 Pour the wet ingredients into the dry ingredients.
-Mix until combined.
+Stir until no streaks of flour remain.
+Do not overmix.

-Carefully fold in the blueberries, being sure not to overmix so that the batter does not get dyed with blueberry juices.
+Gently fold in the flour-coated blueberries, being sure not to overmix so that the batter does not get dyed with blueberry juices.

 Portion out the muffin batter into the prepared muffin tin using a cookie scoop or measuring cup.
 The muffin cups will be almost filled to the top.
 Sprinkle the tops with turbinado sugar.

-Bake at 400F for 15-17 minutes, until the muffins are browned and cooked through.
-The tops should spring back when you lightly press on them.
+Bake at 400°F for 15-17 minutes, until the muffins are golden brown and tops spring back when lightly pressed.
+A toothpick inserted into the center should come out with moist crumbs.

 Let the muffins cool for 5 minutes before removing from the muffin tin.
 Set on a wire rack to finish cooling.